Verified By: Dr. Donald John Babu (MBBS, MS, FCPS, MCh - Surgical Oncology, MRCS (UK), FICS) |Updated On September 18, 2020

 What are the Treatment options for lung cancer?

-Depending on the type and stage of lung cancer, it can be treated with surgery, chemotherapy radiation therapy, or a combination of treatments.
-Lung cancer treatment will include one or more of the following approaches.
+Depending on the type and stage of lung cancer, it can be treated with surgery, chemotherapy, radiation therapy, targeted therapy, immunotherapy or a combination of treatments.
+The treatment of Lung cancer will include one or more of the following approaches:

 Surgery may be an option for early-stage lung cancers.
 The type of surgery will depend on the size and location of the tumour in the lung, the extent of cancer and other factors.

-- If you have larger lung cancer, your physician will recommend chemotherapy or radiation therapy before surgery to shrink cancer.
+- If you have a large tumour, your physician will recommend chemotherapy or radiation therapy before surgery to shrink cancer.

 - If cancer cells were left behind after surgery or there is a risk that your cancer may recur, then your physician may recommend chemotherapy or radiation therapy after surgery.